sidoh/esp8266_milight_hub-wiki/Using-Milight-Remote-with-HomeAssistant.md

 ## Setup instructions

+#### Make sure passive listening is enabled

+Set the config setting `listen_repeats` to 3.
+If you have problems with reliability, you can increase this value.

 #### Configure MQTT on the ESP

 Specify `mqtt_server`, and `mqtt_username`/`mqtt_password` if your MQTT server is password protected.
 If your server runs on a non-default port, put in the server field (e.g., `mymqtt.com:1234`).